-"BP is disappointed that the FERC has brought this action and we will vigorously defend against these allegations."'Out of context'
+"BP is disappointed that the FERC has brought this action and we will vigorously defend against these allegations."

 Mr Morrell added: "The FERC bases its allegations on a recorded two-minute phone conversation between a BP trainee and BP natural gas trader that the regulator has taken completely out of context.

 "The recording does not support any allegation of wrongdoing.
 In fact, the trainee involved in the conversation states that his characterisation was incorrect and the trader never agrees with nor condones the trainee's statements.

 "The trader also reacts strongly to the trainee's comments and interrupts him because the trainee's comments - as the trainee admits on the call - are incorrect and inappropriate.